My-Holistic-Map/intake-forms-base/README.md

-Of course.
-Here’s a breakdown of how you can create a form engine that uses a spreadsheet for its rules and weighted answers to provide meaningful results.

 A form engine is a tool that allows you to create, manage, and process forms.
 In your case, the unique requirement is to use a spreadsheet (like Excel or Google Sheets) to define the form's logic, including questions, answers, and their associated weights.
 This engine will then use these rules to calculate a score and provide a meaningful result to the user.

 ### **How It Works**